We're Stone the Crows Border Morris from Leyland.

 On Thursday 21st June, Stone the Crows had a lovely evening dancing on the longest day.
 We danced at the Lord Nelson pub in Croston from 19:30 until late, joined by the schoolchildren of Trinity & St Michael’s Primary School in Croston, Rivington Morris, Royal Preston Morris, Newburgh Morris, Fylde Coast Cloggers and Amounderness Ladies Morris.
 The evening was warm and the company was warmer.

-Stone the Crows attended Preston People’s Festival on Saturday 16th June.
+Stone the Crows performed at Preston People’s Festival.
 Well done to the organisers and all who took part in the event, especially during the torrential downpours.
 We, the Crows, were lucky in that respect – the rain had mostly eased off when we danced in front of The Black Horse pub, which was enjoyed by ourselves and the audience.
 Then it was up to the Flag Market for a free drink and chat to everyone.
 Altogether an enjoyable day despite the weather.

 On Bank Holiday Monday 28th May, the Crows were invited to perform for the Pendle Witch pub fayre alongside a talented singing duo and the Gypsy Dancers.
 The weather was incredibly hot so we had to sample the cool beers on offer.
 We danced two sets always starting with our signature dance, Ragged Crow.
 Some of the Crows were showing off their strength and managed to break a couple of our sticks with their enthusiastic dancing!
 We finished with a group Tinners Rabbit and got lots of the crowd participating, including the landlord, Jim.
 We hope the day was a success for him and his pub!